 When asked about their success, Craig and Michelle gave all the credit to the amazing customer service provided by their employees.

-“I would venture to say that it has more to do with than anything else,” Craig said.
+“I would venture to say that it has more to do with [our customer service] than anything else,” Craig said.
 “It sounds crazy to say, but what we do, we do with love.
 Usually, if you’ve come through a couple times, the barista might get to know you, they might know what you drink, and they might see you coming up in line and have your drink ready before you get there.”

 Coffee Mania will be celebrating its seventeenth year of business this December, a tribute to the success of small, family-owned businesses in a world where multinational corporations dominate the food and beverage industry.
 Yes, Coffee Mania is here to stay, and Cortland’s coffee craze is showing no signs of slowing down any time soon.